xyflow/xyflow/.changeset/tidy-onions-talk.md

 '@xyflow/svelte': patch
 ---

-Fix node dragging while zooming on flow that does not cover whole browser window.
+Fix node dragging & resizing while zooming on flow that does not cover whole browser window.